 Mobile Elevated Work Platform (MEWP)

-The components of a MEWP, commonly known as a cherry picker, include a base; an elevated platform; and one or more stabilising outriggers to lift the vehicle attached to the mobile platform for safety and functional purposes.
+The components of a MEWP include a base; an elevated platform; and one or more stabilising outriggers to lift the vehicle attached to the mobile platform for safety and functional purposes.

 Not only does a MEWP ensure the safety of the general public and our employees but it actually makes working at height more comfortable for our team, which allows them to do their job more effectively without any distractions.

-With that being said, the only practical drawback of using a MEWP is that it can only give you access to a certain height – something which varies from MEWP to MEWP.
-For this reason, we have cradles and permanent access.
+With that being said, the major practical drawback of using a MEWP is that it only provides access to a certain height – something which varies from MEWP to MEWP.
+For this reason, we also use cradles and permanent access solutions.

 Cradles and permanent access

-For a more advanced safety solution, there are permanent access monorails that can be securely installed using the existing rigging system in your building to allow workers to work on that specific level for longer durations.
+For a more advanced safety solution, permanent access monorails can be securely installed using the existing rigging system in your building to allow our operatives to work on that specific level for longer durations.

-Cradles can also be attached to these monorails to allow employees to move from one corner of the building to another with incredible ease.
+Cradles can also be attached to these monorails, enabling our specialist commercial restoration operatives to move from one corner of the building to another with incredible ease.

 Working with a professional facade restoration and maintenance company

-Safety is of paramount importance when working on a building facade.
+Safety is of paramount importance when working on any commercial building facade.
 This is why it is so important to choose a professional facade restoration contractor who uses safe systems and techniques to get the job done in the dedicated time.

-For three decades, our facade experts have done their best to mitigate the risks associated with working at height by following more than just the mandatory safety protocol for all our projects.
+For three decades, our commercial facade restoration experts have been focused on eliminating the risks associated with working at height by following more than just the mandatory safety protocol for all our projects.
 And we are sure we can safely restore your building, too!

 See Brilliance specialises in restorative commercial cleaning of metal, glass and stone.
-We provide commercial façade restoration, stone façade restoration, glass façade restoration, TORC Cleaning, graffiti removal, and much more, all across the UK.
+We provide commercial facade restoration, stone facade restoration, commercial window restoration, TORC Cleaning, DOFF Steam Cleaning, graffiti removal, and much more, all across the UK.